Shiva1029/react-demo/README.md

 * SASS
 * Babel Cli
 * Hot Module Reloading
-* Jest 21
+* Jest 22
 * Enzyme 3 for testing

 ### To run
-Make sure you have node, npm and jest installed globally and accessible through the command line.
+Make sure you have git, node and npm installed globally and accessible through the command line.
 * Then install the dependencies:

 ```